Biochemistry of Aging and Nutrition

 Equipment and Techniques

-Clinical trials:* Clinical trials are used to evaluate the safety and efficacy of nutritional interventions in humans.
+Clinical trials: Evaluate the safety and efficacy of nutritional interventions in humans.

 Types of Experiments

-Clinical trials:* Clinical trials are conducted in humans and can be used to evaluate the safety and efficacy of nutritional interventions.
+Clinical trials: Conducted in humans to evaluate the safety and efficacy of nutritional interventions.

 Data Analysis